 The VAUDE CI consists of various elements:

-We implement these rules not only in content, but also in our choice of means of communication.
+We set these standards not only in terms of content, but also in choosing of means of communication.
 For environmental considerations, we try to replace print products with digital media as much as possible.
 This has helped us to reduce our paper consumption.
-In addition, emissions due to paper consumption are compensated.
+In addition, we compensate for all emissions stemming from paper consumption.

-Sustainability is also a guiding theme in our choice of advertising.
+Sustainability is a guiding theme in our choice of advertising.

 As a sustainable, innovative mountain sports brand, we try to keep our ecological footprint as small as possible for our activities.
 We act considerately towards people and nature.
 We also follow the "by fair means" principle in mountaineering and biking: tours should be managed as much as possible with one's own power and without the use of artificial or technical aids such as lifts.
 We make our advertising film and photo shootings as environmentally friendly as possible and convey this approach in our images.
 For example, our bikers don’t ride off-trail through pristine nature, but stay on existing trails; ski tourers don’t rely on ski lifts, etc.